 As part of the detailed emergency plan for a critical well, each company must contact everyone within a certain distance of the proposed well site.
 The company should provide you with information about its plans and seek your input.
-The company will not receive a drilling licence until this work has been completed.
+We will not grant the company a drilling licence until this work has been completed.

-If the company cannot satisfy your concerns or answer all your questions, contact the nearest AER field centre and they will assist you.
+If the company cannot satisfy your concerns or answer all your questions, contact the nearest AER field centre and we will assist you.

 If, for any reason, blowout prevention procedures fail, a series of complementary emergency response plans are triggered to protect people’s health and safety.
-This may include igniting the well (setting it on fire).
-Ignition converts the H2S to sulphur dioxide, which disperses more effectively because the heat carries it up, resulting in lower ground-level concentrations.
+Response plans might include igniting the well (setting it on fire).
+Ignition converts the H2S to the less-toxic sulphur dioxide, which disperses more effectively because heat carries it up and lowers the ground-level concentrations.

 Every company drilling or operating critical sour wells is required to have a site-specific emergency response plan (ERP).
-If you live in an area where sour gas drilling is likely, be assured that no company will receive permission from the AER to drill a critical well until it has prepared an ERP tailored to the specific circumstances of that well, with detailed attention to such things as weather patterns, terrain, nearness of people, and anticipated release of H2S.
+If you live in an area where sour gas drilling is likely, be assured that we will not license any company to drill a critical well until it has prepared an ERP tailored to the specific circumstances of that well, with detailed attention to things such as weather patterns, terrain, nearness of people, and anticipated release of H2S.

 An emergency response zone (EPZ) is the area around a well where full-time residents and visitors to the area, such as campers and hunters, would be at risk in the event of a blowout.
 The size of the EPZ depends on the potential release rate of H2S and other specific circumstances.
 If you live inside an EPZ, the company will meet with you to discuss what measures should be taken in an emergency and any special needs you may have, such as transportation or special health considerations.